 GT-4: General items which will be inspected are as follows: (also see rules per class)

 Battery: Battery capacity according to class rules.
 See G-4: Use of LIPO bags will be at the discretion of host track director.
-Batteries must be securely taped with battery strapping tape to the chassis.
+Batteries must be securely taped with battery strapping tape to the chassis at time of tech.
 LIPO batteries are not to be 10 degrees Fahrenheit above ambient room temperature.

 Motor: Ensure current legal, no mismatch of end bells, rotors, stators, etc. Motors are not to read 5 degrees below ambient room temperature.